Jax05/100-days-of-code/log.md

 ### Day 5: July 11th, 2017, Tuesday

 **Progress Today**: I finished the first part of the Procedural Ruby section for Flatiron today.
 It was comprised of 6 labs and 7 lessons.

+### Day 6: July 14th, 2017, Friday

+**Progress Today**: Yes, I know I missed two days, and I'm not proud of it.
+I'm going to tack it on to the end of my 100 days to make up for it.
+Commitment is hard, remember?
+Today I did make quite a bit of progress though.
+On the beta site of FreeCodeCamp, I completed 17 challenges which brings my total to [143].
+I was also able to finish three more parts of the Procedural Ruby section on Flatiron.
+They covered booleans, logic and conditionals, and loops over twelve lessons and six labs.